 There was a time when designers were also philosophers, artists and visionaries beyond just being professional architects.
 Aristide Antonas is a Greek professor of architecture whose imagination pushes the envelope on adaptive reuse, recycled materials and portable dwelling beyond merely mobile homes.

-This two-story used bus is imagined as a potential hotel or a portable commuting community space for professionals on-the-go.
-It features seven beds, a living room area and a restroom and would fit int typical mobile home parks, though finding dealers with parts for sale might be a bit trickier to keep the finished buses on the move.
+This two-story used converted bus is imagined as a potential hotel or a portable commuting community space for professionals on-the-go.
+It features seven beds, a living room area and a restroom and would theoretically fit into typical mobile home parks, though finding dealers with parts for sale might be a bit trickier to keep the finished buses on the move.